iamnachoj/meetApp/README.md

 Check out my demo <a href='https://iamnachoj.github.io/meetApp/'>here</a>.

-Else, you can always for the project, make sure all dependencies are installed and run 'npm start'
+Else, you can fork the project, make sure all dependencies are installed and run 'npm start'

 ### Scope
 This application pulls an event list from Google Calendars API.
 The events are filterable by city, visual data updates in 2 different charts, and allows you to set number of displayed events.
 The application is also a Progressive Web Application (PWA) allowing you to install it through a browser onto your device.